SHARE

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 It might come as no surprise, then, that my other easy-but-impressive dessert darling is another custard—this one French and irresistibly chocolatey.
-Chocolate pots de crème not only have an elegant name—I’m a native French speaker and I still love how the phrase pots de crème rolls off my tongue!—but also yes, they’re easy to make.
-A cross between a custard and a pudding, chocolate pots de crème have a thicker but silkier texture than a chocolate mousse.
-A spoonful coats your mouth with a rich hit of chocolate, and that amazing flavor doesn’t leave you until long after you reach the bottom of your cup.
+This chocolate pots de crème recipe not only has an elegant name—I’m a native French speaker and I still love how the phrase pots de crème rolls off my tongue!—but also yes, they’re easy to make.

 Dark Chocolate Pots de Crème, an Elegant but Easy French Dessert // FoodNouveau.com